Top 10 Free Things to do in Madrid, Spain

 An equally hectic street with a lot going on, but FREE is Gran Via.

-Many have called this street the Broadway of Madrid for many reasons, including the theater located on this grand avenue, the movie theaters, amazing shopping, restaurants, and more.
+Many have called this street the Broadway of Madrid for many reasons, including the theater on this grand avenue, the movie theaters, amazing shopping, restaurants, and more.

 Here, you will find shops from Spanish brands like Zara to the famous Primark (the one on Gran Via just so happens to be the biggest in Spain).